audy/onecodex/docs/sample_collection.rst

 ****************

 Data export, analysis and visualization functions are all contained within the `SampleCollection` module.
-Data export, analysis and visualization functions are all contained within the `SampleCollection` module.

-A `SampleCollection` is returned whenever multiple Samples or Analyses are returned via the One Codex API using a model:
+A `SampleCollection` is returned whenever multiple Samples returned via the One Codex API using a model:

 .. code-block:: python